Kozea/WeasyPrint/pages/install.rst

 .. _CairoSVG: http://cairosvg.org/

-We recommend that you install ImageMagick (used by Pystacia), lxml\ [#]_, pycairo, Pango and PyGObject/PyGTK with your distribution’s packages (see below) and everything else in a virtualenv_ with pip_.
+We recommend that you install PyGTK (or Pango, GdkPixbuf, pycairo and PyGObject) and lxml\ [#]_ with your distribution’s packages (see below) and everything else in a virtualenv_ with pip_.

 .. _virtualenv: http://www.virtualenv.org/
 .. _pip: http://pip-installer.org/